-1. Physical checkpointing phase: Checkpoint coordinator P_0 takes a physical checkpoint and then sends a take_checkpoint message to process P_1 .
+1. Physical checkpointing phase: Checkpoint coordinator $P_0$ takes a physical checkpoint and then sends a take\checkpoint message to process $P_1$ .

-When a process P_i , i > 0, receives a take_checkpoint message, it takes a physical checkpoint and then sends a take_checkpoint message to process P_j , where $j = (i + 1) \mod n$.
+When a process $P_i$ , i > 0, receives a take\checkpoint message, it takes a physical checkpoint and then sends a take\checkpoint message to process $P_j$ , where $j = (i + 1) \mod n$ .

-When process P_0 receives a take_checkpoint message from process P{n-1} , it initiates the second phase of the algorithm (named consistent logical checkpointing phase).
+When process $P_0$ receives a take\checkpoint message from process $P{n-1}$ , it initiates the second phase of the algorithm (named consistent logical checkpointing phase).

 After a process takes the physical checkpoint, it continues execution.
 Each message delivered to the process, after taking the physical checkpoint (but before the completion of the next phase), is logged in the stable storage.
 The above procedure ensures that physical checkpoints taken by the processes are staggered because only one process takes a physical checkpoint at any time.
 The physical checkpoints taken by the processes are not, in general, necessarily consistent.
 (No attempt is made to ensure consistency of physical checkpoints.)

 2. Consistent logical checkpointing phase: This phase is very similar to the Chandy-Lamport algorithm.
-The difference between Chandy-Lamport algorithm and this phase is that when the original Chandy-Lamport algorithm requires a process to take a "checkpoint", our processes take a logical checkpoint (not a physical checkpoint as in the Chandy-Lamport algorithm).
+The difference between Chandy-Lamport algorithm and this phase is that when the original Chandy-Lamport algorithm requires a process to take a "checkpoint", our processes takes a logical checkpoint (not a physical checkpoint as in the Chandy-Lamport algorithm).
 A logical checkpoint is taken by ensuring that the messages delivered since the physical checkpoint (taken in the previous phase) are logged on stable storage.
 The exact algorithm for this phase is provided below:

-Initiation: The coordinator P_0 initiates this phase on receipt of the take_checkpoint message from process P{n-1} .
-Process P_0 sends marker message on each channel, incident on, and directed away from P_0 .
-Also, P_0 takes a logical checkpoint by ensuring that all messages delivered to it since its physical checkpoint are logged.
+Initiation: The coordinator $P_0$ initiates this phase on receipt of the take\checkpoint message from process $P{n-1}$ .
+Process $P_0$ sends marker message on each channel, incident on, and directed away from $P_0$ .
+Also, $P_0$ takes a logical checkpoint by ensuring that all messages delivered to it since its physical checkpoint are logged.